 The season is upon us.
 Color-changing leaves.
 Cooler temperatures (unless, like me, you’re in FL, where fall isn’t really a thing).
 Pumpkin spice EVERYTHING.
 And, of course, all things spooky.

 Looking to update your spooky/suspenseful stories unit?
-Check out these ten stories.
+Check out these ten spooky short stories.

 “The Signalman” – Charles Dickens